 There are many occasions when a shoulder roll comes in handy.
 In most cases, it is something you don't plan; it just happens.

 - You are riding a bike and your front wheels hit something or jam, causing you to fly over the handlebars.

 - You are running and trip over an obstacle.

 - You have to jump or drop several feet down to the ground.
 You could land on your feet at a slight forward angle and quickly go into a shoulder roll; the roll absorbs the land shock.

-- Someone accidentally pushes you from behind and falling flat on your face isn't an option.
+- Someone or something pushes you from behind, and falling flat on your face isn't an option.

 Have You Practiced Your Roll Today?

 Even if you aren't in martial arts, it is a good idea to learn how to roll.
 So find a nice, clear area that has padded flooring and practice.

 Have you experienced a fall where a roll could have saved you from broken bones, scratches, and bruises?
 Share your story below.